 Every episode, I run a random number generator to select random coordinates in the sky in terms of right ascension and declination.
 I search for an astronomical object near those coordinates using the SIMBAD Astronomical Database and then spend a few minutes talking about the object found there and what makes it scientifically important.

-See the episodes list for the list of podcast episodes that I have produced.
+See the episodes list for individual podcast episodes that I have produced.
 Each astronomical object is discussed on its own webpage, which includes the object coordinates and an image displayed using the Aladin image viewer.
-Credits and detailed copyright information are listed on the acknowledgments page, and a feedback form and mailing address are listed on the contact page.
+Credits and detailed copyright information are listed on the acknowledgments page, and if you want to send feedback, you can use the form on the contact page.